-Superficially the premise of the 1973 film and the 2016 series is very similar: two rich friends enter the park and by some unlucky turn of events the hosts turn hostile and are derailed from their pre-programmed narratives.
-But what differentiates the two versions in the main is their theoretical dimensions.
-The reasoning behind the robots malfunction within the older version falls in line with the archetypal computer ‘virus stage’ developing into a higher state of machine intelligence, coupled with the age-old ‘they’ve been designed by other computers, we don’t know exactly how they work’ etc. etc. (that’s an actual quote from the film).
-Moreover, the moral dimension is pretty somber: the movement into a state of higher intelligence prompts only one overarching emotive response which is, of course, bloodthirsty revenge.
-The Shelleyan killing of one’s creator thus becomes their sole interest, and there is no sign of any form of higher consciousness or awareness beyond this murderous vendetta, though some of the bots take this even further by “refusing the guests seduction techniques” (god forbid).
+In the original 1973 film, Westworld is one of 3 virtual worlds along with RomanWorld and MedievalWorld which falls into the DELOS universe.
+Superficially the premise of the 1973 film and the 2016 series is quite similar: two rich friends enter the park and by some unlucky turn of events the hosts turn hostile and are derailed from their pre-programmed narratives.
+But philosophically and ideologically, the two versions are very different.
+In the old version, the reason behind the robots malfunction is the archetypal computer-virus developing into a higher state of machine intelligence, coupled with the age-old ‘they’ve been designed by other computers, we don’t know exactly how they work’ etc. etc. (that’s an actual quote from the film).
+And like most of the time, the moral dimension is pretty somber: the movement into a state of higher intelligence prompts only one overarching emotive response by the robots: bloodthirsty revenge.
+The Shelleyan killing of the creator becomes their sole intent, and there is no real sign of any form of higher consciousness or awareness beyond this murderous vendetta.